dst80/design-patterns/behavioral_pattern/command/command.md

 * make the *Reveiver* configurable for the *Invoker*
 * encapsulate all information for the operation

-Due to this structure the commands can be stored, executed at any time and can also be undone, if the previous information is stored in the command.
+Due to this structure the commands can be stored, executed at any time and can also be undone, if the previous information is stored in the Command.
 It's also useable to create and execute operations to data classes without changing the interface of the data class.

 It is used for